SeismicSource/sourcespec/docs/theoretical_background.rst

 As a bonus, local magnitude :math:`M_l` can be computed as well.

-Event averages are computed from single station estimates.
-Outliers are rejected based on the `interquartile range <https://en.wikipedia.org/wiki/Interquartile_range>`__ rule.
+Event summaries (mean, weighted mean, percentiles) are computed from single station estimates.
+For mean and weighted mean estimation, outliers are rejected based on the `interquartile range <https://en.wikipedia.org/wiki/Interquartile_range>`__ rule.